nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 There are 3 use cases illustrated below: to display the main user's timetable, to display the timetable of a selected contact, and to display a combined timetable of multiple selected contacts.
 * For all 3 uses cases, the `timetable` command shows only the current week's timetable. **To see up to two weeks of timetable, enter `more` command after the `timetable` command.**
-- You can check `<Contact Index>` of the contact(s) whose timetable you wish to display, by listing all contacts using [`contacts`](#list-all-contacts-contacts).
+> :bulb: You can check `<Contact Index>` of the contact(s) whose timetable you wish to display, by listing all contacts using [`contacts`](#list-all-contacts-contacts).

 **Use case 1:** Displays your (main user's) timetable.